 RYA VHF/SRC Radio course

-The Short-Range Certificate is the minimum qualification required by law to control the operation of VHF and VHF Digital Selective Calling (DSC) equipment on any British flagged vessel voluntarily fitted with a radio.
+The Short-Range Certificate is the minimum qualification required by law to control the operation of VHF and VHF Digital Selective Calling (DSC) equipment on any British flagged vessel, voluntarily fitted with a radio.
 This includes both fixed and handheld equipment using International channels.

 A radio is an important piece of safety equipment on board, and it is vital to understand the correct procedures.
 Unnecessary transmissions could block out a Mayday distress call.